Nicholson River (Queensland): History

 The traditional owners of the area are the Yukulta / Ganggalidda Waanyi, Maga-Kutana, Wakabunga, Nguburinji and Mingin peoples who have inhabited the region for thousands of years.

-The Waanyi language (also known as Wanyi, Wanyee, Wanee, Waangyee, Wonyee, Garawa, and Wanji) is an Australian Aboriginal language of the Gulf Country.
-The language region includes the western parts of Lawn Hill Creek and Nicholson River, from about the boundary between the Northern Territory and Queensland, westwards towards Alexandria station, Doomadgee, and Nicholson River.
+The river is called Ganalanga is the Waanyi language (also known as Wanyi, Wanyee, Wanee, Waangyee, Wonyee, Garawa, and Wanji), an Australian Aboriginal language of the Gulf Country.
+The language region includes the western parts of Lawn Hill Creek and Nicholson River, from about the boundary between the Northern Territory and Queensland, westwards towards Alexandria Station, Doomadgee, and Nicholson River.
 It includes the local government area of the Aboriginal Shire of Doomadgee.

 The explorer, Ludwig Leichhardt, passed through the area during his 1845 overland expedition from Moreton Bay in Queensland to Port Essington in the Northern Territory.
 Leichhardt named the river for Dr William Alleyne Nicholson, of Bristol in England.
 In his diary Leichhardt wrote that Nicholson's "generous friendship had not only enabled me to devote my time to the study of the natural sciences, but to come out to Australia...".

 Flooding

 The river is often inundated by heavy rainfall following cyclones that cross the catchment from either the Coral Sea or from the Gulf of Carpentaria.
 Record flood events occurred in 1971 through the catchment with lesser floods in 2000, 2004 and 2009 all of which led to road closures in the area.

-On 7-9 March 2023 up to 500mm of rain fell in 48 hours across the catchment, leading to record flooding.
+On 7–9 March 2023 up to 500mm of rain fell in 48 hours across the catchment, leading to record flooding.
 At Doomadgee the river rose to 8 metres, eclipsing the 1971 record.